zkoevaari/rust-joe-syntax/README.md

     special types like `Box` and `Rc`, then if we went this far already, why leave out anything that is in the Prelude...)
 - Traits are not highlighted inside the actual `derive` attribute
+- Comment nesting is 4 levels deep maximum

 Please provide convincing reasons why we should improve on these.

 ## TODO ##

-- doc comments
-- check \r
+- Check \r
-- check for possible `noeat` infinite loops
+- Check for possible `noeat` infinite loops
-- UTF8 support
+- Check Unicode support
+- Check if everything works with Joe's global color classes as well